GeorgeMichailov10/Programming-Patterns/Curriculum.md

 16. Basic GAN on MNIST

 ### Backend and Scaling
-16. API Rate limiting and Security, Caching with Redis
+16. FastAPI, API Rate limiting and Security, Caching with Redis
 17. Background jobs with celery, handling and processing file uploads
 18. GraphQL with FastAPI